elenderg/PAL-1000/instruções de compilação.md

-`If the string ends with "ch", append "es" to the string; exit.` `If the string ends with "man", remove the last two bytes from the string; append "en" to the string; exit.` `If the string ends with "child", append "ren" to the string; exit.` `If the string ends with "ex", remove the last two bytes from the string; append "ices" to the string; exit.` \ or add ES ` `If the string ends with "fe", remove the last two bytes from the string; append "ves" to the string; exit.` `If the string ends with "is", remove the last two bytes from the string; append "es" to the string; exit.` `If the string ends with "ix", remove the last two bytes from the string; append "ices" to the string; exit.` \ or add ES ` `If the string ends with "ma", append "ta" to the string; exit. ` - \ or add S ` `If the string ends with any consonant and "y", remove the last byte from the string; append "ies" to the string; exit.` `If the string ends with any vowel and "o", append "s" to the string; exit.` `If the string ends with any vowel and "y", append "s" to the string; exit.`
+`If the string ends with "ch", append "es" to the string; exit.` `If the string ends with "man", remove the last two bytes from the string; append "en" to the string; exit.` `If the string ends with "child", append "ren" to the string; exit.` `If the string ends with "ex", remove the last two bytes from the string; append "ices" to the string; exit. \ or add ES ` `If the string ends with "fe", remove the last two bytes from the string; append "ves" to the string; exit.` `If the string ends with "is", remove the last two bytes from the string; append "es" to the string; exit.` `If the string ends with "ix", remove the last two bytes from the string; append "ices" to the string; exit. \ or add ES ` `If the string ends with "ma", append "ta" to the string; exit.  \ or add S ` `If the string ends with any consonant and "y", remove the last byte from the string; append "ies" to the string; exit.` `If the string ends with any vowel and "o", append "s" to the string; exit.` `If the string ends with any vowel and "y", append "s" to the string; exit.`